Polish Solidarity Campaign: Martial law era

 After martial law PSC developed into a mass movement of more than 2,000 paid up members, with a campaign budget exceeding £25,000 with affiliated branches in Birmingham, Manchester, Glasgow, Wyre Forest, Cambridge, Nottingham, Brighton and other cities.
 A number of PSC members came from other East European communities, especially Czech, Hungarian and Latvian.It organized regular public events and demonstrations every December to commemorate Martial Law, and August to commemorate the birth of Solidarnosc.
 Its funds had been built up by the diligent work of Giles Hart who had organized the sale of Solidarnosc badges, t shirts and sweatshirts for which PSC got good publicity after Labour MP Eric Heffer and Conservative MP Sir George Young were seen to wear one.
 PSC were able to send funds to the underground movement in Poland.

 PSC set up their own regular bulletin, called PSC News, which had 12 issues.PSC members Jacek Rostowski and Wanda Koscia assisted in setting up the Solidarnosc Working Group, headed initially by Artur Swiergiel and Andzzej Lodynski, and later by Marek Garztecki which consisted of Solidarnosc members who happened to be in the UK when martial law was declared.
 Together with PSC they visited trade union branches throughout the country to maximize support for Solidarnosc from fellow UK trade unionists.

+Support for Polish refugees

 Giles Hart and Nina Ozols initiated the Polish Refugee Rights Group which organized material assistance for Polish workers and students in the UK.

+Dissolution

 PSC continued organizing events and demonstrations up until 1989 and in that year they encouraged members of the Polish community to participate in the first Polish partially democratic elections to the Polish Senate and Sejm in that year.
 It ceased as an organization in 1990, after Poland had held its first fully democratic elections.
 Former members still meet and organize events and picnics.

+Chairmen

 PSC Chairmen were: Karen Blick 1980-1982, Wiktor Moszczynski 1982-1983, Walter Kendall 1983-1984, Ryszard Stepan 1984-1985, Giles Hart 1985-1988, Marek Garztecki 1988-1989, Giles Hart 1989-1990.